 Since no shares of Class A Common Stock were outstanding as of March 31, 2010, the 2,208,552 shares of our Class A common stock that were issued in May 2010 represent all outstanding shares of our Class A common stock prior to this offering in the table below.
 Percentage ownership of our Class B common stock prior to this offering is based on 37,883,489 shares of our Class B common stock outstanding on March 31, 2010.
 The Class B common stock includes 24,941,521 shares resulting from the automatic conversion of all outstanding shares of our preferred stock immediately prior to the completion of this offering, as if this conversion had occurred as of March 31, 2010.
-Percentage ownership of our Class A and Class B common stock after the offering also assumes the issuance of 347,640 shares to be sold in this offering by certain selling stockholders upon the exercise of vested stock options and the automatic conversion of 3,850,000 shares of Class B common stock into a like number of shares of our Class A common stock in connection with and immediately prior to the sale of those shares by the selling stockholders in this offering.
+Percentage ownership of our Class A and Class B common stock after the offering also assumes the issuance of shares to be sold in this offering by certain selling stockholders upon the exercise of vested stock options and the automatic conversion of shares of Class B common stock into shares of Class A common stock in connection with and immediately prior to the sale of those shares by the selling stockholders in this offering.